halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/server_farm/monitors.md

     Default: 200

 ####  Match Content
 This option is only visible when **Health Check Type** is set to HTTP/HTTPs.
-This option allows user to specify the HTTP status code that need to be checked during the health check.
+This option allows user to specify the content to match in the response.

     Accepted values: String